Keely Hodgkinson: 2024: Olympic champion

 Hodgkinson opened her 2024 season on 15 May, running a 400 m personal best time of 51.61 at a meeting in Savona, Italy.
 She finished second behind Ireland's Sharlene Mawdsley.
 On 25 May, she competed in her first 800 m event of the season at the Prefontaine Classic Diamond League meeting in Eugene, Oregon.
-Hodgkinson overtook Moraa with 150 metres remaining and she claimed victory in a world-leading time for the year of 1:55.78.
+Hodgkinson overtook Moraa with 150 metres remaining and claimed victory in a world-leading time for the year of 1:55.78.

-In June, Hodgkinson competed while suffering from illness at the European Championships in Rome.
-She held off Gabriela Gajanová to retain the title she had won two years previously.
-Speaking about the upcoming Summer Olympics after her European win, Hodkinson said "I'm super excited for Paris[...]The Olympic Games are so special, it's a huge opportunity to change your life and I'm just ready to go for it."
-At the Diamond League meeting in London on 20 July, Hodgkinson finished in first place and also set a new British 800 m record time of 1:54:61.
+In June, Hodgkinson competed in the 800 m at the European Championships in Rome, while suffering from illness.
+She held off Gabriela Gajanová to retain the European title she had won two years previously.
+In July, at the Diamond League meeting in London, Hodgkinson finished in first place and also set a new British 800 m record time of 1:54:61.
 Her time made her the sixth fastest woman in history over the distance.
-On 7 July, Hodgkinson triumphed at the FBK Games in Hengelo, pulling away from Prudence Sekgodiso on the final bend to secure the victory in a time of 1:57.36.
+Hodgkinson also triumphed at the FBK Games in Hengelo, pulling away from Prudence Sekgodiso on the final bend to secure the victory in a time of 1:57.36.

 At the 2024 Summer Olympics, Hodgkinson clinched the gold medal in the women's 800 m final with a time of 1:56.72.
 Tsige Duguma finished second in 1:57.15.
 Hodgkinson became the third British woman to have won Olympic gold at the distance, and the tenth British woman to win an athletics gold in the history of the games.
-Afterwards, Hodgkinson stated "I have worked really hard for the last year and I think you can see how much it meant to me when I crossed the line.
-I can't believe I have finally done it!"
 A large mural was then painted at Stevenson Square in Manchester to honour her achievement.
 On 21 August, she announced she would miss the rest of the season due to injury.
 At the end of the year, Hodgkinson stated her ambition to break the women's 800 m world record held by Jarmila Kratochvílová who ran 1:53.28 in 1983.